 In some states, you can prepare a deed now but have it take effect only at your death.
 These transfer-on-death deeds must be prepared, signed, notarized and recorded (filed in the county land records office) just like a regular deed.
 But unlike a regular deed, you can revoke a transfer-on-death deed.
 The deed must expressly state that it does not take effect until death.

-States that allow TOD deeds are Arkansas, Arizona, Colorado, Hawaii, Illinois, Indiana, Kansas, Minnesota, Missouri, Montana, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, and Wisconsin.
+States that allow TOD deeds are Arkansas, Arizona, Colorado, District of Columbia, Hawaii, Illinois, Indiana, Kansas, Minnesota, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Virginia, and Wisconsin.